 Aspect Ratio depends on the camera equipment you are using since every camera has a default setting.
 However, with the dawn of the digital age, some digital cameras allow the Aspect Ratio to switch between different sizes.
 Also, computer software has expanded creative control.

-To help you better understand how your image may be cropped during the printing process, let's look at two of the most common ratio sizes.
+To help you better understand how your image may be cropped during the printing process, let's look at the most common ratio sizes.

 3:2 Aspect Ratio